Aller au contenu

 Access modes

-Care offered at home, in a residence (RPA) or by appointment in a clinic, as needed
+Care offered at home, in residences (RPA), or by appointment at the clinic, according to needs

 15%